ddribeiro/Move-iCloud-Archive-Folders/README.md

 Documents sync turned on, the files in ~/Desktop and ~/Documents are moved to ~/iCloud Drive Archive when the profile is installed.
 This gives the illustion to the user that the files in those locations have been deleted.
-This script copies the files from the Archive fodler back to their original locations.
+This script copies the files from the Archive folder back to their original locations.